M4GPIe/full-stack-open-course/part0/exer_0_6.md

     Note right of browser: The Browser sends the new note to the server so the changes done become persistent

-    Note left to server: The server updates its notes list
+    Note left of server: The server updates its notes list

 ```